build-on-aws/bedrock-agent-txt2sql/README.md

 ## Step 7: Testing the Setup

 ### Testing the Bedrock Agent
-- While in the Bedrock console, select **Agents** under the Orchestration tab, then the agent you created.
-You should be able to enter prompts in the user interface provided to test your action groups from the agent.
+- While on the Bedrock console, select **Agents** under the *Orchestration* tab, then the agent you created.
+Make sure to **Prepare** the agent so that the changes made can update.
+You will be able to enter prompts in the user interface to test your Bedrock agent.

 ![Agent test](Streamlit_App/images/agent_test.png)